sammaxfleet/thisorthatpp5/README.md

 1. Edit own Comments - SHOULD HAVE
 2. Can Delete a comment - SHOULD HAVE
 3. Can view other poeples comments ( when not logged in) - SHOULD HAVE
-4. Can't make a comment if not logged in - SHOULD HAVE
+4. Can't make a comment if not logged in - MUST HAVE

 EPIC 5 -

-Milestone - CRUD PROFILES
+Milestone - CRUD PROFILE

 USER STORIES - PROFILES